Police: Tennessee officers shot, killed man armed with knife

 Police in Tennessee have shot and killed a man they say was armed with a knife.

-News outlets report Memphis police say officers responding to a domestic disturbance Tuesday night were confronted by the armed man and shot him.
-He was pronounced dead at the scene.
+The Tennessee Bureau of Investigation says in a news release that Memphis police officers responding to a domestic disturbance Wednesday night were confronted by an armed man who ran toward them.
+TBI says three officers fired at the man, hitting him.

+The man died at the scene.
 It's unclear how many times he was shot.

-Three officers have been relieved of duty pending an investigation, as per department policy.
+The three officers have been relieved of duty pending the TBI's investigation, as per department policy.
 Authorities didn't immediately release the identities of those involved.
-No officers were injured, and the state Bureau of Investigation is investigating.
+No officers were injured.

 $20 for 365 Days of Unlimited Digital Access